dvingerh/PyInstaLive/FAQ.md

 ```
 Make a new text file and copy the above contents.
 Edit the PyInstaLive command to your liking.
 Make sure to save the text as a .sh file.
 You must make the script executable with `chmod +x <filename>`.
 Use Google.
-Do this for each user you want to record and run the scripts concurrently.
+Do this for each user you want to download a livestream of and run the scripts concurrently.

-Increase the timeout by at least 5 seconds or more for each user you want to record to lessen the chances of getting blocked by Instagram.
+Increase the timeout by at least 5 seconds or more for each user you want to download a livestream of to lessen the chances of getting blocked by Instagram.

 Make sure there is a configuration file called pyinstalive.ini in the directory you want to run PyInstaLive from.
 (Use `cd` to navigate to that directory if you put this script in a different location.)